 Many fruits and vegetables contain natural sugars.
 These are part of a healthy diet and should not be avoided, but care should be taken to clean your teeth properly every day so that these foods are not able to cause any harm to your teeth.

 Water is the best drink to have between meals.
 If having juice, always choose 100% real fruit juice with no added sugar.
 Try to limit having juice or milk to mealtimes.

 Starchy carbohydrates are broken down into sugars in our mouths.
 This means foods such as crackers, pasta, and bread can also be harmful to teeth if snacked on frequently.

 The best time to have a sugary treat is directly after a meal.
 This is when you have a lot of saliva being produced in your mouth, so it washes the sugar away.
 Sugary treats should only be consumed in moderation.

 The oral environment is meant to be at a neutral pH.
 When we eat or drink anything acidic, the pH drops, and it takes about 30 minutes to return to neutral again.
-It is when our mouths are in the acidic state that cavities can form.
+When our mouths are acidic cavities can form.
 This is why frequent snacking can lead to cavities because the pH in our mouths remains acidic for long periods of time.

 Reduce frequency.
 Limit acidic drinks to mealtimes and avoid sipping on them over long periods.